Get in Touch

 • Exploring enterprise architecture

-• Decomposing the architecture into its components
+• Decomposing architecture into its components

-• Utilizing a Component Business Model
+• Applying a Component Business Model

 Applying Business Rules

-• Documenting constraints: operative and structural
+• Documenting constraints: operational and structural

-• Representing rules with decision tables
+• Representing rules using decision tables

 • Defining Business Functions

-Initiating the Process via Functional Decomposition
+Initiating the Process with Functional Decomposition

 • Determining functional hierarchies